alkurbatov/dotfiles/man/emacs_keys.md

 (while in shell mode) C-c C-e - move to the end of the last command's output.
 (while in shell mode) M-x rename-uniquely - rename current shell buffer in order to start another one.
 (while in shell mode) M-x send-invisible - send text without echo.

+## Terminal
+M-x ansi-term - open terminal in Emacs.
+(while in terminal) C-x - to type Emacs commands.

 ## Dired